JPir-Pt/RS-Trab2/README.md

 > creator **Julius Caesar**.
 This type of encryption was used by the Roman emperor to send
 > confidential messages to his generals.
 >
 > The goal of this project is to help us undertand how **Caesar cypher** works and let us
-> encrypt and decript text messages using a key.
+> encrypt and decrypt text messages using a key (number between 0 and 25).

 ## How to use the software

-> The executable is far simple to use: just asks for a string of text and a key to encrypt it.
+> The executable is far simple to use: just asks for a string of text and a number key to
+> encrypt it.
 > Then it produces the encripted text and asks for a new key to decrypt it.
 > If we enter the wrong key to decrypt, the resulting message is still encrypted.

 ## Functions in the code

-> CaesarEncryption()
-> CaesarDecryption()
+> CaesarEncrypt() to encrypt a string of text
+> CaesarDecrypt() to decrypt a string of text

 ## Documentation